 Every user needs to log in to a different test account.
 Otherwise, testers could encounter concurrency issues as they attempt to book a stay simultaneously.
 For this reason, we must provision unique test credentials by setting up test data.

 As you can see, we followed the action/question format for each test step.
 The action is what the tester should do, and the question is a Yes/No verification of the expected behavior.
 This simple format allows us to validate each action while tracking success or failure.
 We also followed important features, guidelines, and best practices for writing Plain-Text Editor tests.

-- Embedded Tests.
+- Reusable Snippets.
 To save time with test creation and maintenance, we embedded the login steps in a separate standalone test that we included in the Book a Stay test.

 - Test Data.
 When we execute this test using our Tester Community, at least two testers are called on to run the test in parallel.
 We set up test data and inserted placeholders into our test step to avoid concurrency issues.
 As a result, each tester is provided with unique login credentials.

 - Screenshots.
 We dragged-and-dropped a screenshot into Step 3 so testers can confirm the appearance of certain UI elements.

 - Quoted Text.
 Testers are trained to examine any text in quotes for spelling, spacing, and punctuation.
 If they can’t find an exact match, they fail the test.
 They are also trained to treat underscores as placeholders and accept any value in their place.
 The Show Stays button described in Step 3 contains a dynamic value, which we represented with an underscore.

 Before deeming the test “finished,” we should preview it, which allows us to perform the test as a Tester Community member, using our chosen browser/platform.
 Then, after a successful preview, we should run the test in draft mode before publishing it and integrating it into the test suite.